Signs Of Poor Indoor Air Quality

 "Air fresheners fix smells"

 They don't fix.
-Still, that "clean linen" scent?
+In practice, same for scented candles, plug-ins, diffuser oils.
+They mask.
+That "clean linen" scent?
+That's why most add VOCs, phthalates, and ultrafine particles to an already loaded environment.
 A chemical cocktail.
-They mask.
-Worth adding: same for scented candles, plug-ins, diffuser oils.
-So naturally, most add VOCs, phthalates, and ultrafine particles to an already loaded environment.
 Essential oils aren't harmless either — they react with ozone to form formaldehyde and secondary organic aerosols.

 "My house is new, so the air is clean"

 New homes are tighter — better insulation, better sealing.
-And terrible for dilution of indoor pollutants unless mechanical ventilation is designed in (often it's not).
-On top of that, great for energy.
+Great for energy.
+On top of that, terrible for dilution of indoor pollutants unless mechanical ventilation is designed in (often it's not).
 New materials off-gas heavily.
 That "new home smell" is a chemical signature.

 "I don't have mold because I don't see it"

 Mold hides.
-Inside walls.
 Behind baseboards.
+Under cabinets.
+That said, inside walls.
 In HVAC systems.
-Under cabinets.
+In carpet padding.
 If you've had any water intrusion — leak, flood, high humidity, condensation — assume mold until proven otherwise.
-In real terms, in carpet padding.
 Testing matters.

 Practical Tips / What Actually Works